Are you an international or local student? Are you an international or local student?

 Chef Kinsan added that it's important for aspiring Chefs to learn how to use Wagyu Beef from Japan.
 "In Australia, beef like porterhouse or eye fillet is delivered already cut.
 This Masterclass showed students how to clean a cut of meat, prepare, cook and then how to present it as well."

-Certificate III in Commercial Cookery student, Jose Cardona, was excited to attend due to the high reputation of Chef Kinsan and the quality of the product.
-"I knew this masterclass was all about Japanese cuisine, which is one of my favourites, and I wanted to learn more about my passion," he said.
+Jose Cardona, was excited to attend due to the high reputation of Chef Kinsan and the quality of the product and said, "I knew this masterclass was all about Japanese cuisine, which is one of my favourites, and I wanted to learn more about my passion."

 He added that Chef Kinsan has a lot of wisdom and knowledge about his cuisine, techniques, ingredients and flavour combinations.
 Asked what else he learnt, Jose replied, "Towards the end of the class, he talked to us about being a chef and explained that you must feel good working in the industry, and look for a place that fits your needs, and most importantly be happy doing it."

-Van William, who is also Studying Certificate III in Commercial Cookery explained, "It was a rare opportunity to be able to learn how to cook Wagyu beef from an Iron Chef plus he gave us many tips on how to work in a kitchen."
+Van William explained, "It was a rare opportunity to be able to learn how to cook Wagyu beef from an Iron Chef plus he gave us many tips on how to work in a kitchen."

 Consulate General of Japan in Melbourne Mr Junji Shimada was also in attendance and welcomed guests to enjoy the Nagasaki products and tasting menu.
 Chef Kinsan is a 'Japanese Cuisine Goodwill Ambassador' assisting the Consulate General in promoting Japanese foods.